phanumat/Documentation/getting-started/first-smartapp.rst

 Fork it!
 ^^^^^^^^

-SmartThings SmartApps and Device Handlers are now hosted in GitHub.
+PEA HiVE SmartApps and Device Handlers are now hosted in GitHub.
 Further, the IDE can integrate with GitHub, to provide a seamless developer experience.
 Learn more about it in the :ref:`github_integration` chapter of the :ref:`tools_ide` guide.
 Happy forking!